 If you have a history of heavy smoking and you smoke now or have quit within the past 15 years, ask your doctor about screening for lung cancer.

 Take steps to prevent falls.

 Older adults are at higher risk for serious injuries from falls.
-Take steps to lower your risk of falling:
+Take these steps to lower your risk of falling:

 - Do exercises to improve your balance.

 - Ask your doctor or pharmacist to review your medicines.
 Some medicines can make you dizzy or sleepy.
 Learn more about using medicines safely.

 - Get your vision checked every 1 to 2 years.
 And be sure to get new glasses or contact lenses when your vision changes.
 Read more about protecting your vision.